 The following photo shows an aerial view of the the temple mount area, as seen from the south-west side.
 The Dome of the Rock, an octagon structure with the Golden dome, is seen in the upper middle of the photo.
 Al-Aksa silver dome mosque is seen on the right side of the raised temple mount, which is adjacent to the southern wall.
 On the west side of Al-Aqsa mosque is the Islamic Museum.
 Just above the walls, between the two mosques, is the Western wall.
 On the east side (left of the photo) is the Kidron valley, and beyond it is Mount of Olives.

-This photo is part of a collection of aerial images of BibleWalks's partner.
-For purchasing details, visit our shop.
+This photo is part of a collection of aerial images of BibleWalks’s partner.

 The shrine of the dome of the Rock, with its large golden dome and an octagon structure, was built in 696Ad.
 It is one of the most beautiful and enduring shrines in the World, and remained almost untouched throughout the years.
 The rock is, according to Muslim tradition, the spot where prophet Mohamed ascended to heaven.
 The shrine is located in the center of a raised platform which itself is in the center of the temple mount.